EmissaryD/brioche/README.md

 ## Main known issues

 - Most distros seem to have issues when using "tasksel" to install a desktop, use the distro's standard package manager instead.
-- vscode will only launch if you add the "--verbose" argument (i.e. `brioche mycontainer app code --verbose`)

 ## Support